alissatroiano/Dash/README.md

 - I utilized the free web-tool provided by [Amiresponsive](http://ami.responsivedesign.is/) to get an idea of how my project looks on different screens.

-- I obtained information about project dependencies and what they actually do from, [Inserting and Reading MongoDB Documents from a Python Flask API](https://medium.com/swlh/inserting-and-reading-mongodb-documents-from-a-python-flask-api-4fa7be61e45).
+- I obtained information about project dependencies and what they do from, [Inserting and Reading MongoDB Documents from a Python Flask API](https://medium.com/swlh/inserting-and-reading-mongodb-documents-from-a-python-flask-api-4fa7be61e45).

 - I proofread and corrected this documentation with [Grammarly]([grammarly](https://app.grammarly.com/).